A Taste of Turkey

 The tour will present the cultures of these Central American countries from the Prehistoric through the Colonial to the present.
 Highlights include Antigua, the Colonial capital of Guatemala; the Mayan cities of Tikal, Lamanai, and Caracoles; beautiful Lake Atitlan; the colourful markets of Chichicastenango; Copan in Honduras; the spectacular gorge of Rio Dulce; and the beautiful Barrier Reef of Belize.

-This is being organised by Academy Travel in Sydney.
-Please contact them on 02 92350023.
+This tour is being organised by Academy Travel in Sydney.
+Please contact them on 02 92350023 for further information.

 Please contact us directly if you have any questions or require further information about any of the tours.